 Chapter 7.
-Generated BER/DER Functions

-Generated BER/DER Encode Functions
+Generated BER/DER Functions Generated BER/DER Encode Functions

-BER/DER encode functions are generated when the -ber (basic encoding rules) or -der (distinguished encoding rules), switch is specified on the command line.
-Encoding for BER and DER is quite similar with the more restrictive DER form also acceptable as a BER encoding.
-For that reason, encoding is done in DER form only.
-For the remainder of this section, the acronym BER will be used to mean either BER or DER form.
+BER/DER encode functions are generated when the -ber (basic encoding rules) or -der (distinguished encoding rules) switch is specified on the command line.
+Encoding for BER and DER is quite similar, with the more restrictive DER being also acceptable as a BER encoding.
+To produce a valid DER encoding, you must use -der, which will generate DER encode functions insted of BER encode functions.
+For the remainder of this section, unless otherwise noted, you may understand BER to refer to DER in the case that -der was used.